paterik/udacity-ios-aqoo/README.md

 ## Releases

 AQQO is currently available in [3 releases](https://github.com/paterik/udacity-ios-virtual-tourist/releases) and will be following the sequence-based semantic version pattern _major.minor.patch_.
+The latest stable version of this app is ```1.0.0``` provided on ```2018-12-09```.

 ## Changelog

 All notable changes of the AQOO release series are documented in project [CHANGELOG.md](CHANGELOG.md) file using the [Keep a CHANGELOG](http://keepachangelog.com/) principles.
-The changelog documentation starts with version 0.9.9 (2017-09-18).
+The changelog documentation starts with version 0.0.1 (2017-07-18).

 ## License-Term